 My affair with the game of Blackjack.

 Back in 2008, my youngest daughter, who was thirteen at the time, talked me into taking her to see a newly released movie at the pictures entitled "21".
 The movie was based on a fictional account of how, under the supervision of a maths professor (played by Kevin Spacey), a group of whizz-kids attending MIT in the States took the casinos in Las Vegas for $000,000s over a couple of years.
 The book the movie was based on, "Bringing down the House" by Ben Mezrich, was a highly fictionalised account of what actually happened and although the basis of the story was true the majority of the book was more the result of creative licence.
-For those interested, the factual accounts of the escapade have now been well documented and no doubt these can be sourced on the web via consulting with Mr Google.
+For those interested, the factual accounts of the escapade have now been well documented and no doubt these can be sourced from the web via a consultation with Mr Google.

 Having seen the movie, I was intrigued by the concept of turning the house-edge of the game against the casinos that offered it.
 I decided to find out more and even have a go myself - the numbers aspect was a challenge, and if others could manage it I was sure that I could too.
 After reading a couple of books about the game, of optimum play and the underlying principles of card counting, and having started out with learning to keep "the count" I was hooked.